 The first war was in 1880-1881 and was a revolt by the Boers against British annexation of their territory, Transvaal.
-The war lasted less than a year and resulted in Britain controlling foreign affairs and Transvaal controlling all internal affairs.
+The war lasted less than a year and resulted in Britain controlling foreign affairs, and Transvaal controlling all internal affairs.

-What Happened During the War?
+What Happened During the Second War?

 Diplomatic negotiations failed to end the conflict peacefully.

-Women and children from burnt settlements were put into concentration camps.
+Women and children from the burnt settlements were put into concentration camps.
 Native Africans also were imprisoned because it was thought they might aid the Boers in finding food.
 It is estimated 48,000 people died in the concentration camps from malnutrition and disease.

 The war ended in May 1902 with a Boer surrender.

-The British fought alongside troops from Canada, Newfoundland, Australia and New Zealand along with those from the African colonies of Natal and Cape Colony.
+- The British fought alongside troops from Canada, Newfoundland, Australia and New Zealand as well as those from the African colonies of Natal and Cape Colony.

-The war also marked the first time the British army wore khaki uniforms.
+- The war also marked the first time the British army wore khaki uniforms.

-The Boer War led directly to the formation of the Dominion of South Africa in 1910 composed of Transvaal, Orange River, Natal and Cape Colony.
+- The Boer War led directly to the formation of the Dominion of South Africa in 1910 composed of Transvaal, Orange River, Natal and Cape Colony.